-Delicious veggie nuggets packed with red lentils.
-These bite sized nuggets make brilliant finger food for kids and toddlers!
+Delicious Lentil Veggie Nuggets.
+A healthier alternative to chicken nuggets, these bite sized nuggets make brilliant finger food for kids and toddlers!

 To the lentils and vegetables, I also added some breadcrumbs to help bind everything together (bread can be gluten free if you like) and also some grated cheddar cheese for extra flavour.

 The mixture makes about 15 largish nuggets (or more if you make them smaller).
 If you don’t want to cook them all at once you can freeze them on a plate or tray in a single layer and then transfer to a sealed freezer bag.
 Then cook them from frozen, adding an extra 5 minutes or so to the cooking time.

 I now always have a batch of these nuggets in the freezer on hand for busy days.
 They make a great lunch served with some chopped carrot, cucumber and peppers on the side.

 Or for dinner they taste delicious with some homemade potato wedges and peas.
 Yum!Print